kunpengcompute/KAE/docs/en/faq.md

 **Answer<a name="section1016841975912"></a>**

-- Download the KAE 2.0 software package from [Kunpeng/KAE](https://gitcode.com/boostkit/KAE/tree/kae2).
+- Download the current active maintenance version, KAE 2.0, from [Kunpeng/KAE](https://gitcode.com/boostkit/KAE/tree/kae2).
-- Download the KAE 1.0 software package from [Kunpeng/KAE](https://gitcode.com/boostkit/KAE/tree/kae1).
+- KAE 1.0 is a legacy version and is no longer maintained or updated.
+To obtain legacy software packages, search the [Releases](https://gitcode.com/boostkit/KAE/releases) or historical branches.

 ### Installing and Upgrading KAE